SageGrey/exp-exp-exp/zzzzz_cards/252_OutlinePublicDrinking.md

 Lewis Mumford analysis of manchester

 ## Disinvestment/White Flight
-Keep America Beautiful
+DONE Keep America Beautiful
-Lily Song
+DONE Lily Song
-This happened with alcohol in the 1970s.
+DONE This happened with alcohol in the 1970s.
 Disinvestment from cities
 Broken Windows
 First Law against public drinking
 All the laws described as new
 Proliferation of anti-drinking laws laws in 1970s
 War on drugs (nixon quote)
 Stonewall Riots